-So You Want to Learn Python
+So You Want to Learn Python (for Kids!)

 Excellent choice!
 There’s plenty of reasons why learning Python is rising in popularity, but for kids, Python is a great programming language with which to start learning to code.
 Python is a powerful, easy-to-read, high-level programming language.
 This means commands read like English words instead of complicated 0s and 1s and this makes it easy for kids to learn Python without a lot of experience.
-This python tutorial for kids will help parents and teachers get their kids coding with Python.
+This python tutorial for kids will help parents and teachers get their kids learning Python.

 What is Python?